A nurse navigator will assist patients throughout their cancer journey.

 - Facilitate communication between all members of healthcare team

-- Organize multidisciplinary team conferences to promote collaboration in cancer treatment
+- Participate in multidisciplinary team conferences to promote collaboration in cancer treatment

 - Provide a personalized touch to cancer care by visiting patients at appointments, assessing patients needs, and relaying relevant information to providers